 KidsAbility Foundation Board of Directors (2023-2024)

-Valerie Hoag (Vice-Chair) is delighted to be associated with KidsAbility again after serving as Chair of the School Authority a number of years ago.
+Valerie Hoag, Chair, first became involved with KidsAbility as Chair of the KidsAbility School Authority.
 During her previous association with the school, she was awed by the spirit of the children and impressed with the commitment of school and Centre staff.
-She has served many other volunteer roles with Centre In The Square, KW Synchronized Swimming Club, the Clinical Research Ethics Committee at the University of Waterloo, and the Waterloo Region Law Association.
-Her legal career of almost 35 years included being a partner with Sims, Clement, Eastman, teaching law full-time at Conestoga College, and practicing with a boutique litigation firm in Hamilton and with Kay Law Professional Corporation locally.
+One of her children benefitted from the work of the amazing team at the Centre.
+Valerie believes strongly in giving back to her community.
+To that end, she has held many volunteer roles, from leadership roles with Centre In The Square, KW Synchronized Swimming Club, the Clinical Research Ethics Committee at the University of Waterloo, and the Waterloo Region Law Association, to numerous hands-on roles with community groups.
+Her legal career of close to 35 years included being a partner with Sims, Clement, Eastman, teaching law full-time at Conestoga College, and practicing with a boutique litigation firm in Hamilton and with Kay Law Professional Corporation locally